RHughes98/MeV-precip-bands/README.md

 Objective: Identify and predict MeV electron precipitation bands in the Earth's magnetosphere

 ## A quick tour

+### MATLAB
-The functionality of this repository is concentrated in `dataProcessingScript.m`, with several helper functions to complement.
+The MATLAB functionality of this repository is concentrated in `dataProcessingScript.m`, with several helper functions to complement.

 #### `dataProcessingScript.m`
 This is the central script of the program.
 It reads in, parses, and processes SAMPEX data before finding Van Allen belts, microbursts, and precipitation bands.
 All active helper functions are invoked from this script.